 If you buy a good frame and upgrade the equipment that it came with down the line, there are no issues with cross compatibility as you can get the right model of each component.

 Your next road bike needn't be carbon - aluminium could be a better choice.
 Yes, carbon components can be made very light, very aerodynamic and dampen vibrations well.
 But these properties aren’t intrinsic to the material; they come from an extensive research and development along with a complex manufacturing process.

 More material is placed where the frame needs to be stiff, while less is used where the frame should be allowed to flex and provide greater comfort.

 Cheap carbon bikes cut corners here, so you can end up with a bike that doesn’t save weight and has a harsh ride quality.
 Aluminium is a cheaper material to work with, so for the same price you can get greater workmanship.

 For instance, tubes which vary in thickness down their length and are an appropriate diameter for their purpose.
 These combine to produce a bike that is light, stiff and comfortable.

-To give an idea of the price and weight difference, the Trek Émonda ALR frame weighs a claimed 1,112g in a size 56 with an RRP of £800, while the carbon Ribble Endurance SL frame comes in at 1150g and costs a pound under £1,200.
+To give an idea of the price and weight difference, the Trek Émonda ALR frame weighs a claimed 1,112g in a size 56 with an RRP of £1,150, while the carbon Ribble Endurance SL frame comes in at 1,150g and costs £1,399.